frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise8.md

 In this exercise, you will be modeling a centering indexer for 9.5" diameter balls, similar to [1678's 2022 indexer](https://www.youtube.com/watch?v=RiUaItTKomUhttps://www.youtube.com/watch?v=RiUaItTKomU "1678 2022 Robot Reveal Video"){:target="_blank"}.
 This mechanism features belts, chain, gear, and tube crush blocks.
 Be sure to pay attention to the plate sketches when modeling.

 ### Crush Blocks
-3D-printed crush blocks can be used to reinforce thin-walled tubing in assemblies where bolts pass through without the support of a plate.
+3D-printed crush blocks can be used to reinforce thin-walled tubing in assemblies where bolts pass through without a plate.
-Without something to distribute the bolt force, over-tightening the bolts can deform or collapse the tube walls.
+Since the strength of bolts comes from their clamping force, without anything to support the thin walls, the tube can collapse before achieving proper clamping force.
-By placing crush blocks inside the tubing, the load is distributed more evenly, preventing damage to the tube and maintaining structural integrity.
+Crush blocks distribute the load, allowing for full clamping force while maintaining the tube’s structural integrity.

-Instead of a crush block, a "crush plate" can also be utilized to distribute the fastener force to achieve a similar effect as a crush block.
+Alternatively, a "crush plate" can also be utilized to distribute the fastener force to achieve a similar effect as a crush block.

 In this exercise, you will use a [configurable 3D printed crush block](https://cad.onshape.com/documents/e9e11d824a8fd8257028a1dc/v/0c7982f1d3823153c353cbdb/e/b6f099050d1db039691ace49 "Configurable Crush Block Onshape Document"){:target="_blank"}.